Remod-org/NextGenPVE/README.md

 ### Caveat(s)

 1. HonorRelationships logic issue
-	- If useFriends, useClans, and useTeams are all false, this will be disabled.
+	- If useSteam, useFriends, useClans, and useTeams are all false, this will be disabled.
 	- While it makes sense in a way, it will cause problems.
 	- It is currently advised to enable one of those configs, e.g. useTeams, to avoid this problem.
 	- Note that useFriends or any mention of friends or clans does NOT refer to Steam friends.
 	  Friends/Clans/Teams are all plugin or native game references only.
+Only useSteam is Steam.

 2. New entities
 	- When certain new entities are added to the game, some defaults may not work for them.